-Individuals in California who received a initial written communication from Midland Credit Management that did not include the true name of the debt buyer and was printed in less than 12-point type, may be eligible to receive a cash payment from a class action settlement.
-The settlement class includes 36,635 people with a charged-off consumer debt originally owed to Capital One.
+Individuals in California who received an initial written communication from Midland Credit Management that did not include the true name of the debt buyer and used less than 12-point type may be eligible to receive a cash payment from a class action settlement.
+The settlement class includes 36,635 people with a charged-off consumer debt they originally owed to Capital One.

 Who is eligible for a debt collection settlement payout?